 Now, the expectation is that an investment in data and analytics will translate into a measurable ROI, from helping to manage the day-to-day operations to shaping long-term strategy.
-In the finance industry in particular, data discovery tools are creating opportunities to detect and fight fraud in ways that were not possible before.
+For example, in the finance industry, data discovery tools are creating opportunities to fight business fraud, prevent internal theft, and help with theft investigations in ways that were not possible before.

 Admittedly, as one of the players in this industry, our opinion of what makes or breaks a platform is biased.
-Nevertheless, this list of 6 essential criteria should narrow down your search for the right vendor.
+Nevertheless, this list of eight essential criteria should narrow down your search for the right vendor.

-Note that these are essentials for top performing data analytics tools.
+Note that these are the essentials for top performing data analytics tools.
 All vendors will promise to “do more with your data” but we are not all created equal: the ones that don’t live up to these criteria shouldn’t make the cut for your business.

-Ease of Onboarding and Use
+1. Ease of onboarding and use

 A minimum learning curve and little to no change in existing hardware or workflows will get you up and running as soon as possible.
 But that’s just the start.
 If you want the tool to become a core part of your long-term data strategy, employees not only need to be able to use it intuitively, but must actually love using it because it makes their job easier.